Women in the Spanish democratic transition period: 1979 Spanish local elections

 In the municipal elections of 1979, the first since Franco's death, the Basque Nationalist Party won 11 of the 21 seats in the Basque Country.

 Spanish general elections of 1979

 The PCE adopted in their status at the 1978 Party Congress a statement that said they were "the vanguard political organization of the working class."
 At the same time, they also asserted they were "the progressive forces of Spain.
 In it are voluntarily integrated men and women proceeding from the working class, the peasantry, the forces of culture, and from other sectors of the population."
 Women were just one of many social groups the organization was trying to attract.

 Ahead of the 1979 elections, PSOE's González decided to abandon Marxism as a party principle.
 He believed that doing so would make the party more attractive to Spanish women voters who were supporting more centrist oriented parties.
 As a result, PSOE managed to win over many women from Union of the Democratic Centre.
 In some regions, women PSOE voters heavily outnumber their male counterparts.

+1980–1981

+In July 1981, divorce was again legal with 260,000 legal separations and 195,000 divorces being processed between 1981 and 1990.

+In 1981, 22,000 Spanish women went to London for an abortion.
+In 1981, the Comisión Pro Derecho al aborto de Madrid produced a 39 page document detailing statistical information about abortion in Spain based on data from the Centro de Mujeres de Vallecas.
+Its data found that of the 820 women who had abortions, 68% were married, 3% were widowed and 29% were single.
+Of the 600 women were data was available, they found that 86.9% had their abortion before 12 weeks, that 72% had gone abroad despite limited financial resources to secure an abortion, and that 45.69% had an abortion for economic reasons.

+In 1981, Soledad Becerril became a minister in the Spanish government.
+She was the first woman minister in Spain since the Second Spanish Republic.